 Unfortunately, that isn’t what it seems.

 Another popular myth about language learning is books and apps alone will never give you conversational fluency in your target language.

-So the best book or app is never going to replace you placing yourself out there in the open and practice conversation with people in the real world.
+So the best book or app will never replace you, placing yourself out there in the open and practicing conversation with people in the real world.

 Myth #9 — Learning a language is always expensive

 This myth about language learning is untrue.